Posts

 Image

-Lie #1: Forgiving my abuser makes everything he did okay.
+Lie: Forgiving my abuser makes everything he did okay.
 This is my favorite photo of Wally.
-When I met him, he was just completing his time at Teen Challenge.
-My father had called the organization to get a tree removed from the church property and that’s how we all first met him.
-He started attending our church almost immediately.
-The single, elderly ladies were relentless at pushing us together.
-Wally was just two years older than I and he was that guy you know who would literally take his shirt off his back if you needed it.
-He was always volunteering to help people.
-He was tall and strong and had the biggest country smile.
-My daughter loved him because he enjoyed playing with the kids.
-He had two of his own.
-He was a true gentleman.
-He would open doors for me and always said “yes ma’am” and “yes sir” to everyone he came across.
-That was the real Wally, the one God intended.
-If he had survived his traumatic life journey, Wally would have been a powerful ally with God.
-I was twenty ...
+I met him while he was finishing his program at Teen Challenge.
+My father had called the organization to remove a tree from the church property, which is how we were introduced.
+Wally started attending our church almost immediately, and the single, elderly ladies relentlessly tried to set us up.
+Only two years older than me, Wally was the kind of man who would give you the shirt off his back.
+He always volunteered to help others.
+Tall and strong, he had a big, country smile.
+My daughter adored him because he loved playing with the children—he had two of his own.
+Wally was a true gentleman; he opened doors and always said "yes ma'am" and "yes sir."
+That was the real Wally, the man God intended him to be.
+Had he properly healed from his traumatic past, he would have been a powerful force for good.
+Teen Challenge taking down the church tree.
+I was twenty-four when Wally and I...

 Image

-My first recollection of the Holy Spirit was when I was about six years old.
-There was a large, brick marque in front of the church my father pastored.
-The parsonage was behind the church.
-Between our one neighbor and the church building was a dirt path that once was used by cars to pass between the two properties.
-The older gentleman that lived next door had installed two large wood posts on either side of that dirt drive with a large heavy chain hanging to block all traffic.
-I liked to go through there to get to the marquee out front.
-I remember it being a favorite place to climb.
-I was a bit of a tomboy.
-There was a thick pipe that came out of the ground, bent horizontal for about a foot, and then went right back into the ground making the perfect step up onto the very top of the church sign.
-I had played there many times before, but one particular day I heard the sound of a motorcycle coming down the r...
+My earliest memory of the Holy Spirit dates back to when I was about six years old.
+My father pastored a church with a large brick marquee out front, and the parsonage was located behind the church.
+A dirt path, once used as a shortcut for cars, ran between the church property and our neighbors' yard.
+The elderly gentleman next door had erected two large wooden posts with a heavy chain between them to block traffic on the path.
+I often used this path to get to the marquee, which I loved to climb; I was a bit of a tomboy.
+A thick pipe jutted out of the ground, bent horizontally for about a foot, then re-entered the ground, creating a perfect step up to the top of the church sign.
+I had played there many times before, but one day, I heard the sound of a motorcycle approaching.
+I wasn't typically afraid of motorcycles, but this one caught my attention.
+I saw it in the distance, heading my way.
+The driver was ...

 Secrets to Surviving: For Supporters